Best Free Actuarial Exam Prep Resources in 2026

 | The Infinite Actuary | $250–$400 | $1,500–$2,400 |

-The commercial providers offer excellent products.
-Many candidates benefit from their structured video courses.
-But if your primary need is practice questions and performance tracking, you can get that entirely for free.
+The commercial providers build good products, and plenty of candidates get real value from their structured video courses.
+But if what you actually need is practice questions and performance tracking, you can get all of it for free.

 I used commercial providers myself and found them valuable.
 But the $300–$500 per exam barrier keeps some students from even starting.
-That should not happen.
+That shouldn't happen.

 Which Free Resources by Exam